 - the Climate Impacts Group is reviewing current levels of community preparedness to a warmer world

 - the Net-Zero Task Force is developing a Devon Carbon Plan to set Devon on the path to becoming net-zero carbon by 2050 at the latest.
-This will include convening a Citizens Assembly to seek the views of members of the public, to collectively discuss and review policy recommendations on decarbonising Devon.
+This will include convening a Citizens Assembly to seek the views of members of the public, to collectively discuss and review policy recommendations for reaching net-zero in Devon.